-Job Description & Duties Operate or tend a variety of machines to join, decorate, reinforce, or finish shoes and shoe parts.
+Shoe Machine Operator Job Description Operate or tend a variety of machines to join, decorate, reinforce, or finish shoes and shoe parts.

 - Draw thread through machine guide slots, needles, and presser feet in preparation for stitching, or load rolls of wire through machine axles.

-Shoe Machine Operators state the following job skills are important in their day-to-day work.
+When polled, Shoe Machine Operators say the following skills are most frequently used in their jobs: